Sri Bhagavan Ramana Maharshi

 After many years as a deeply devoted student of Gangaji, I began to recognize that although Gangaji's teaching was powerful, even life changing, it was also deeply flawed.
 Her approach to the teaching of Sri Ramana Maharshi and her master HWL Poonja, better known as Papaji, supports a profoundly deep awakening, but simply does not address the vasanas or latent tendencies of the ego and genetic mind that allows the underlying egoic identification and associated patterns of suffering to continue.

-After nine long years of deep inquiry, a deep recognition of this subtle and also gross flaw in the teaching began to take root, which was a catalyst for a ruthless inquiry and profound deepening.
-At the time, it became clear there was a huge difference between the teaching and depth of realization of Sri Ramana Maharshi compared to the teaching and depth of realization of Gangai, but I was not sure what that difference entailed.
-It was October of 2010 and it was crystal clear that something was missing—It was the early stages of a surprising recognition of a pervasive flaw in the western perspective of Ramana's teaching.
+This disillusionment was the catalyst for a deep inquiry into what appeared to be a very serious flaw in the teaching.
+It was obvious that there was a huge difference between the teaching and depth of realization of Sri Ramana Maharshi compared to the teaching and depth of realization of Gangaji, but I was not sure what that difference entailed.
+It was October of 2010 and it was crystal clear that something was missing—the early stages of a surprising recognition of a pervasive flaw in the western perspective of Ramana's teaching.

 From the moment I heard that Arunachala was a sacred mountain and Ramana's Master, I was in complete awe.
 Not only was Ramana's teacher a mountain, it was a living master that was still in physical form.
 Usually the master of a master has either been buried in a samadhi tomb or reduced to ashes, but amazingly Ramana's teacher is still in form.
 How rare is and precious is this?
 This profound mystery was the catalyst for traveling to Tiruvannamalai India to stand at the feet of Sri Arunachala Siva the living presence of Ramana's Master.